ECCC-MSC/open-data/faq/readme.md

 ## Can I have radar data?

-The weather radar data we freely provide to the public are the GIFs on the MSC Open data server.
+The weather radar data we freely provide to the public are the GIF images on the MSC Open data server.
 You will find the documentation about this service here:

 http://dd.meteo.gc.ca/radar/doc/README_radar.txt